amzoss/journal_dashboard/README.md

 # Duke Libraries Journal Usage Dashboard
 R scripts to prepare journal usage data and generate a dashboard

+## How to use

+All files assume that the top-level directory ("journal_dashboard") is the working directory in R. One easy way to set up the code is to create a new project in RStudio and build the project directly from the GitHub clone URL for this repository.
+(Create New Project --> Version Control --> Git --> paste in GitHub URL as Repository URL)

 ## Process Documentation

 * Web Scraping